 Today's History Trivia for February 16

-1978 First computer bulletin board system is created (CBBS in Chicago, Illinois).
+The first BBS is created (CBBS in Chicago, Illinois).
 It opened to the public the following year.
+It connected 253,301 callers before its shutdown.

 1959 Fidel Castro is sworn in as leader of Cuba after forcing Pres.
 Fulgencio Batista into exile.